1byZero/worfix/README.md

 This will prevent `CSRFToken` errors while using the vite dev server.
 In production environment, the `csrf_token` is attached to the `window` object in `index.html` for you.

 The Vite dev server will start on the port `8080`.
 This can be changed from `vite.config.js`.
 The development server is configured to proxy your frappe app (usually running on port `8000`).
-If you have a site named `todo.test`, open `http://todo.test:8080` in your browser.
+If you have a site named `worfux.local`, open `http://worfux.local:8080` in your browser.
 If you see a button named "Click to send 'ping' request", congratulations!

-If you notice the browser URL is `/frontend`, this is the base URL where your frontend app will run in production.
+If you notice the browser URL is `/`, this is the base URL where your frontend app will run in production.
 To change this, open `src/router.js` and change the base URL passed to `createWebHistory`.

 ## Resources